robotnyc/wifi-ap/docs/reference/rest-api.md

  * Standard return value
  * Error

 Status codes follow that of HTTP.
-Standard operation responses are capable of returning additional meta data key/values as part of the returned JSON object.
+Standard operation responses are capable of returning additional metadata key/values as part of the returned JSON object.

 ### Standard return value